 Overseas Shopping – AliExpress

-Sometimes if you want to get things in bulk and get the absolute cheapest price, you gotta buy directly from the wholesaler in China.
+Sometimes if you want to get things in bulk and get the absolute cheapest price, you have to buy directly from wholesalers in China.

 That’s why AliExpress is awesome.
 Buy stuff in bulk from AliExpress and save a tonne of money.
-The only downside is that it takes time usually around 2 weeks for your stuff to arrive in Malaysia.
+The only downside is that it takes time, usually around two weeks for your stuff to arrive in Malaysia.

 I usually get supplies for my Airbnb business and also replacement parts for my cleaning equipment.

-I use Kaercher brand vacuums and steam cleaners and being German, brands that they are, their spare part prices are ridiculous.
+I use Kaercher brand vacuums and steam cleaners.
+Being the German brands that they are, their spare part prices are high.

-With a little bit of Googling, I found out the manufacturer of their spare parts in China and able to buy from them directly at a much cheaper price through AliExpress:
+With a little bit of Googling, I found out the manufacturer of their spare parts in China and able to buy from them directly at a much lower price through AliExpress:

 Here are the cashback for my AliExpress purchases: